 - Set up your Bradley Smoker and preheat to 250°F. I like to smoke the chicken with mesquite.

 - Arrange the chicken thighs skin-side up on the wire grates.
-Smoke the chicken thighs until the outsides and bacon are browned, the cheese is melted, and the temperature in the center reaches 165°F on an instant-read thermometer, about 1 to 1½ hours.
+Smoke them until the outsides and bacon are browned, the cheese is melted, and the temperature in the center reaches 165°F on an instant-read thermometer.
+It takes about 1 to 1½ hours.
 Snip the strings and remove before serving.

 Recipe by: Steven Raichlen